Fidow Fires Samoa To Bruising Win Over Russia At Rugby World Cup - UrduPoint

 "We knew we would come out after half-time and the boys were still fresh -- we had plenty left in the tank.
 I'm just glad we got over the line."
 Russia coach Lyn Jones bemoaned his team's short, four-day turnaround following their 30-10 defeat by hosts Japan in the tournament-opener last Friday.

-"We played a World Cup final for our boys on Friday night, it's more the mental thing that's hurt us," said the Welshman.
+"We played a World Cup final for our boys on Friday night and it's more the mental thing that's hurt us," added Jones.

 "We just weren't there tonight and lacked the motivation compared to what we had against Japan."
 Samoa, World Cup quarter-finalists in 1991 and 1995, began the game pumped up after a passionate performance of their 'siva tau' war dance.